mbaumer/us_hep_funding/docs/_states/TX.md

 [Back to top](#top)
 ## TX-17 -- Rep. Bill Flores (R) -- [Wikipedia](https://en.wikipedia.org/wiki/TX-17)
 ### Committees
-Bill Flores is the #17 Democrat on the House Committee on Energy and Commerce
+Bill Flores is the #17 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```